joliesmile2018-code/Politics_AI/README.md

 python analyze_news_llm.py
 ```

-This script queries an LLM for every article, saves scores in
+This script queries an LLM for every article, saving the results to a new file
+named `energy_news_scored.csv` in the repository root once the run completes.
-`energy_news_scored.csv`, and creates one radar chart per article encoded as
+It also creates one radar chart per article encoded as base64 text files in the
-base64 text files in the `llm_radar_charts` directory.
+`llm_radar_charts` directory.